All featured products are curated independently by our editors. When you buy something through our retail links, we may receive a commission.

-Dogs are many things, but they are not known as picky eaters.
+Dogs are many things, but they are not generally known as picky eaters.

 That’s not the point, say a growing number of people who believe that despite their lack of gourmandise, dogs should be offered homemade food instead of commercial kibble.

-But ever since the 2007 pet food recall, books about home cooking for dogs have been selling as fast as Amazon.com can restock them.
+But ever since the 2007 pet food recall (and unfortunately, there have been many more since then), books about home cooking for dogs have been selling as fast as Amazon can restock them.

-Though she doesn’t have anything against the pet food industry, she’s pretty sure that her two dogs enjoy her Marvelous Mutt Meatballs and Pooch Pancakes better than they would something from a can.
+Though she claimed she didn’t have anything against the pet food industry, she was also pretty sure that her two dogs enjoyed her Marvelous Mutt Meatballs and Pooch Pancakes better than they would something from a can.

 The meatballs, like two-thirds of the recipes in the book, are fit for people too.
 The most notable thing about them is their conspicuous lack of onions, which can cause a dangerous anemia in dogs.

 Eggplant, chocolate, grapes, and macadamia nuts are other no-nos, which just goes to show that canine nutrition is not as simple as dumping a meat ’n’ three in a stainless steel dish.
 Pet-food cookbook authors speak of things like amino acid complexes, bone meal supplements, and eggshells ground for calcium.

 Moore teamed up with a veterinarian from the American College of Veterinary Nutrition, who analyzed all the recipes in her book to make sure they give dogs what they need to stay healthy.

 Rudy Edalati, owner of the Barker’s Grub canine catering company in suburban Maryland and author of a cookbook by the same name, also knows a thing or two about doggy nutrition; we spoke with her in 2007 too.

 A former riding instructor, Edalati often sounded a lot more like the chef at a hip eco-spa than someone who spends all day up to her elbows in puppy chow.